pmean/build-website/text/99/diagnostic-99.md

 sensitivities is 100%.
 The standard error using a binomial distribution equals zero for those studies with 100% sensitivity, which seems at first like a good thing.
 But when one study has
-standard error of zero, the meta-analysis model will try to give it an infinite weight, which is not at all a good thing.
+standard error of zero
+- the meta-analysis model will try to give it an infinite weight
+- which is not at all a good thing.

-One way to avoid some of these problems is to estimate the standard error, not using the individual sensitivities, but the overall sensitivity.
+One way to avoid some of these problems is to estimate the standard error
+- not using the individual sensitivities
+- but the overall
+sensitivity.

 ![](../../../web/images/99/diagnostic-9903.gif)

-Since the numerator is now the same for every study, you no longer have the problem where studies with sensitivities near 50% get much smaller weights than studies with sensitivities much smaller or much larger than 50%.
+Since the numerator is now the same for every study
+- you no longer
+have the problem where studies with sensitivities near 50% get much smaller weights than studies with sensitivities much smaller or much larger than 50%.
 This approach also avoids the problem when a study has 100% sensitivity.

-It's interesting to note that, the overall estimate and the standard error for the overall sensitivity using this particular meta-analysis model with a fixed effects estimate matches perfectly with the traditional binomial confidence interval that you might apply.
+It's interesting to note that
+- the overall estimate and the standard error for the overall sensitivity using this particular meta-analysis model with a fixed effects estimate matches perfectly with the traditional binomial confidence interval that you might apply.
 This is